-Section 11 Vehicle Inspection Test
+Vehicle Inspection Test

-- Internal Inspection - External Inspection
+- · Internal Inspection - External Inspection

 During the Vehicle inspection, you must show that the vehicle is safe to drive.
 You will have to walk around the vehicle and point to or touch each item and explain to the examiner what you are checking and why.
-You will NOT have to crawl under the hood or under the vehicle.
+You will have to identify if the item you are inspecting is damaged in any way.